Cheryl Hines: Marriage to Robert F. Kennedy Jr.

 Hines began dating Robert F. Kennedy Jr. in December 2011 after being introduced by her Curb Your Enthusiasm co-star, Larry David.
 The couple announced their engagement in April 2014 and married on August 2, 2014, at the Kennedy Compound on Cape Cod.

-In June 2019, Hines accompanied her husband Robert F. Kennedy Jr. on a trip to Samoa where they were special guests at the country's 57th Independence Celebration in Mulinu'u.
-While there is no public record of Hines attending Kennedy's meetings with local anti-vaccine influencers, her presence added a degree of Hollywood visibility to the trip.
+In June 2019, Hines accompanied Kennedy on a trip to Samoa where they were special guests at the country's 57th Independence Celebration in Mulinu'u.
+Her presence added a degree of Hollywood visibility to the trip.

 Hines with her husband as he is sworn in as Secretary of Health and Human Services, 2025.

 Hines publicly supported Kennedy during his 2024 presidential campaign and subsequent confirmation as Secretary of Health and Human Services.
 She appeared at his Senate confirmation hearing alongside other supporters of his Make America Healthy Again (MAHA) platform.